-Income support (social assistance): Paid to persons aged 16 up to the age of pension credit entitlement who are not receiving a means-tested employment support allowance or a job seeker's allowance.
-Household income must be below prescribed levels, the person has insufficient income for their needs, savings of less than £16,000 or works less than 16 hours a week on average or has a partner who does not work more than 24 hours a week.
+Income support (social assistance): Paid to persons aged 16 up to the eligibility age of the pension credit who are pregnant, caring for a child younger than age 5, or (in certain circumstances) unable to work due to an illness or disability.
+Must not be receiving a means-tested employment support allowance or a job seeker's allowance.
+Household income must be below prescribed levels, and the individual must have sufficient income for his or her needs and savings of less than £16,000.
+Must work less than 16 hours a week on average or have a partner who works up to 24 hours a week.